sukhinlv/voteforlunch/README.md

 - use Mapstruct to implement mappers
 - use Liquibase to automate database change process
 - add change password functionality
-- add more login options like OAuth2
+- add more login options like OAuth2 and JWT
 - add more test cases
 ...